-"S&P" refers to Standard & Poor's Credit Market Services France SAS, a division of The McGraw-Hill Companies, Inc.
+"S&P" refers to Standard & Poor's Credit Market Services Europe Limited.

 "SEC" refers to the Securities and Exchange Commission.

 "SEC Rules and Regulations" refers to the accounting rules and regulations adopted by the SEC.

 "Securities Act" refers to the under the United States Securities Act of 1933, as amended.